-An abridged version of this Geoguide: Layman's Guide to Slope Maintenance (GEO, 2003), has been produced by the Geotechnical Engineering Office of the Civil Engineering Department giving simplified guidance on matters related to slope maintenance for the general public.
+An abridged version of this Geoguide: Layman's Guide to Slope Maintenance (GEO, 2003), has been produced by the Geotechnical Engineering Office of the Civil Engineering and Development Department giving simplified guidance on matters related to slope maintenance for the general public.
 In addition, a "Layman's Guide on Landscape Treatment of Slopes" (GEO, 2012) has also been prepared to provide guidelines to owners and encourage them to adopt landscape treatment to slopes and retaining walls when planning for the maintenance and upgrading works.
 Copies of the two layman's guides are available free of charge at District Offices and can be downloaded from the "Hong Kong Slope Safety" web site (http://hkss.cedd.gov.hk).

-The Government of the Hong Kong Special Administrative Region has prepared a code of practice entitled "Code of Practice on Monitoring and Maintenance of Water-Carrying Services Affecting Slopes" (ETWB, 2006), which can be downloaded from the "Hong Kong Slope Safety" web site.
+The Government of the Hong Kong Special Administrative Region has prepared a code of practice entitled "Code of Practice on Monitoring and Maintenance of Water-Carrying Services Affecting Slopes" (ETWB, 2006), which can be downloaded from the web site of the Development Bureau.